AdaCore/spark2014/lrm/source/subprograms.rst

-   subcomponents, a single, e.g. element A (I), cannot appear more than once as an ``export``, whereas elements A (I) and A (J) are considered as distinct and may both appear as an export even though I my equal J.
+   subcomponents, a single, e.g. element A (I), cannot appear more than once as an ``export``, whereas elements A (I) and A (J) are considered as distinct and may both appear as an export even though I may equal J.
 #.
 Each ``export`` shall appear exactly once in a
    ``dependency_relation``.
 A subcomponent of a composite object V is sufficient to show an appearance of V but more than one distinct